-The possible return to working in person, whether in the classroom or a district office, has increased concerns about what leave options exist if a person either becomes ill or is required to quarantine because of a possible exposure.
+The return to working in person, whether in the classroom or a district office, has increased concerns about what leave options exist if a person feels unable to return to the worksite because of a health risk or because they become ill or are required to quarantine.

 At the time of this writing, there are additional leave options beyond the normal state and local sick leave days; however, there is no guarantee that all absences will be paid.

 State Personal Leave

 The Texas Education Code requires that districts provide five days of paid personal leave per year.
 The state-required personal leave is characterized as either discretionary (voluntary) or non-discretionary (involuntary) leave.
 Districts can place restrictions on the use of voluntary leave, but generally, if the absence is not under the control of the staff member, a district must allow the use of available personal leave.
 State leave would normally be available to a staff member who was ill or needed to quarantine.
 It would also likely be available for an individual who can provide medical documentation regarding a serious health risk in returning.

 Local Sick Leave